rishasi/FamilyTree/README.md

 # FamilyTree

-**API design** to create mode for a bloodlineand query relationships from it.
+**API design** to create model for a bloodline and query relationships from it.